rsalexander99/topsongs_twitterbot/README.md

 ## Other K-pop group recommendations from me:

 Check out K-pop songs and music videos as the bot informs you!
-The K-pop genre is ever-expanding, so there is defintely something for everyone to enjoy!
+From fashion, to dance, to music, the K-pop genre is ever-expanding, so there is defintely something for everyone to enjoy!

  - Red Velvet
  - NCT 127